Home » Student Loan Forgiveness

 How to appeal a forbearance period not counting toward forgiveness

-After the IDR Account Adjustment has been applied to your account, you can file a complaint with the Federal Student Aid (FSA) Ombudsman if you think a forbearance period should have counted toward PSLF or IDR forgiveness.
+After the IDR account adjustment was applied to your account, you had the option to file a complaint with the Federal Student Aid (FSA) Ombudsman if you think a forbearance period should have counted toward PSLF or IDR forgiveness.

-This could come into play if you don’t meet the 12-month or 36-month forbearance thresholds and feel you were steered into unnecessary forbearance by your student loan servicer.
+This could have come into play if you didn't meet the 12-month or 36-month forbearance thresholds and felt you were steered into unnecessary forbearance by your student loan servicer.

 Get help to receive the full benefit of the IDR Account Adjustment

-The IDR Account Adjustment can be of huge benefit to both PSLF and IDR forgiveness borrowers.
-So, we recommend being informed about your projected payment count to ensure you receive the maximum credit toward forgiveness.
+The IDR account adjustment was a huge benefit to both PSLF and IDR forgiveness borrowers.
+Even though it's expired, we recommend being informed about your projected payment count to ensure you receive the maximum credit toward forgiveness.
 After all, the Department of Education and its loan servicers are well-known for making mistakes, especially when it comes to accurate paperwork.

 Schedule a consultation with our team of student loan debt experts to receive a custom repayment strategy to save you the most money.